rubensworks/PhD-Thesis/content/introduction.md

-Third, we had the development of the internet near the end of the 20th century, and the invention of the World Wide Web in 1989 on top of that, which gave us a globally interlinked information space that is fully *open* and *decentralized*, where anyone can say anything.
+Third, we had the development of the internet near the end of the 20th century, and the invention of the World Wide Web in 1989 on top of that, which gave us a globally interlinked information space that is fully *open* and *decentralized*, where anyone can say anything about anything.
 With the Web, bandwidth for knowledge sharing has become nearly unlimited, as knowledge no longer has to go through a few large radio or tv stations, but can now be shared over a virtually unlimited amount of Web pages,